catboost/catboost/catboost/docs/en/concepts/development-and-contributions.md

   {% endnote %}

+- JVM applier

+    Open the `catboost/jvm-packages/catboost4j-prediction` directory from the local copy of the {{ product }} repository.
+Run standard `mvn test` command.
+    To run tests on GPU as well add `-DtestOnGPU=1` command line flag.

 - CatBoost for Apache Spark

     See [building CatBoost for Apache Spark from source](../installation/spark-installation-build-from-source-maven.md).
 Use standard `mvn test` command.